 Distance: 19.4km One Way

 The Tongariro Alpine Crossing is also an iconic walk, but since it’s only a day trip, it’s relatively easy to do (in the warmer months).
 It has stunning scenery so you’ll definitely be wanting to take some photos of this one.
-Pack a bag, some snacks and lunch, and you’re ready to go.
+Due to the alpine environment, weather and conditions can be unpredictable so make sure you are well-prepared.
 You don’t need much walking experience to do this one, but do be aware there are some steep bits that require a bit of stamina and general fitness.
 The views of the nearby mountains on a clear day make it all worth it, though.

 Time: 4-6 days